A Finitely Stable Edit Distance for Merge Trees: Merge Trees Edit Distance

 \subsection{Edit Distance For Merge Trees}

 Consider $(T,h_T),(T',h_{T'})\in\mathcal{MT}$ and select $K$ such that $(T,h_T),(T',h_{T'})\in\mathcal{MT}_K$.
 Let $(G,w_G)=\Tr_K((T,h_T))$ and $(G',w_{G'})=\Tr_K((T',h_{T'}))$.
 Lastly, set:

-Despite being a a promising and natural pseudo metric, $d_K$ is not defined on the whole $\mathcal{MT}$ and, on top of that, its value seems dependent on the $K$ we choose.
-However, the following result taken from \cite{pegoraro2021metric} states that this last statement is false and thus we can use $d_K$ to define a metric on $\mathcal{MT}$.
+Despite being a promising and natural pseudo metric, $d_K$ is not defined on the whole $\mathcal{MT}$ and, on top of that, it is not clear if its value depends on the $K$ we choose.
+The following result solves these issues and proves that we can use $d_K$ to define a metric on $\mathcal{MT}$.